aplf/sdk2tree/README.md

 ## Usage examples

-### Dummy dataset to highlight how to use the interfaces.
+### Dummy datasets to highlight how to use the interfaces.

 We include dummy test files in:

-        dataset/
+        datasets/

 ### Executing each implementation.